miku86/notes/01_YDKJS_UG.md

 ## Conditionals
 Another form of conditional in JavaScript is the "conditional operator," often called the "ternary operator."
-It's like a more concise form of a single `if..else` statement, such as:
+It's like a more concise form of a single `if..else` statement.

 ```js
 var a = 42;
 var b = (a > 41) ? "hello" : "world";

 // similar to:
 // if (a > 41) {
 //    b = "hello";
 // }